VCSTDN2024/imad5112-assignment-2-KrishDere/README.md

 During the development of this project, I encountered several challenges, including:

-1. **Challenge 1**: [The challenge i was facing while working on the app was connecting the pages to eachother as i was facing problem with Intent function which was not letting the app move to next screen and it was crashing the application.]
+1. **Challenge 1**: [The challenge I was facing while working on the app was connecting the pages to each other as I was facing problem with Intent function which was not letting the app move to next screen and it was crashing the application.]
-   - **Solution**: [I researched on the issue and found out that even a small detail like having a capital letter insted of small letters can also cause that problem so i changed few commands and retyped the intent which solved the problem.]
+   - **Solution**: [I researched on the issue and found out that even a small detail like having a capital letter instead of small letters can also cause that problem so I changed few commands and retyped the intent which solved the problem.]

-2. **Challenge 2**: [The challange i was facing was thr review xml was not set properly which was causing the review to not display and it was just showing a blank text view insted of review.]
+2. **Challenge 2**: [The challenge I was facing was the review xml was not set properly which was causing the review to not display and it was just showing a blank text view instead of review.]
    - **Solution**: [I did changes in the xml file and corrected my mistakes making text visible properly and then the review was bring displayed without any issues.]

 From these challenges, I learned important lessons in debugging, using version control, and automating build processes with GitHub Actions.